Juan Manuel Lucero

-Juan Manuel Lucero Campos (born 26 May 1985) is an Argentine naturalized Chilean former footballer who played as a winger for clubs in Chile, Argentina, Paraguay and Brazil.
+Juan Manuel Lucero Campos (born 26 May 1985) is an Argentine naturalized Chilean former professional footballer who played as a winger for clubs in Chile, Argentina, Paraguay and Brazil.

 Career

 Lucero played for different Chilean clubs such as Coquimbo Unido, Colo-Colo and Cobresal of the first division.
 In 2008, he was transferred to Club Olimpia of Paraguay.
 In Olimpia, he was a fan favorite due to his good skills.

 He was transferred to Colón de Santa Fe in July 2009.